Graduate Student Resources

 www.marshall.edu/testing-center/

-The Marshall University Testing Center administers the GRE, Praxis, and various other exams in contract with the Educational Testing Service.
-The MU Testing Center serves as a PSI FAA Testing Services site.
+The Marshall University Testing Center administers the computer-based GRE, Praxis I, TOEFL, CLEP, and various other exams in contract with the Educational Testing Service.
+The MU Testing Center serves as a PSI FAA Testing Services site and administers the On-Campus ACT exam.
 For additional information please visit the website or call the phone number listed above or 304-696-2604.

 Women's Center